 Traveling Leadership Consultants provide training and guidance for new chapter officers and advisors.
 National Leadership Conference (held in odd years) and International Convention (held in even years) provide national leadership development resources for collegians and advisors.

-Should there be an opportunity for Greek housing on campus, our ZTA chapter would have the full support of our Fraternity Housing Corporation (NHC).
-The NHC provides all necessary funding to make ZTA housing safe, secure and competitive for its member associations.
+Should there be an opportunity for Greek housing on campus, our ZTA chapter would have the full support of our Fraternity Housing Corporation (FHC).
+The FHC provides all necessary funding to make ZTA housing safe, secure and competitive for its member associations.
 ZTA chapters do not fundraise for housing.

 New ZTA colonies receive assistance from our Extension Director, our National Panhellenic Delegate, its DNCH and TLCs.
 This individualized assistance will continue for four to five years to ensure ZTA’s ability to recruit new members effectively and to become a contributing member of the campus Panhellenic system.